 Summer Cocktails with David Kaplan

 Never mind that drinking alcohol can dehydrate.
 Summer craft cocktails are loaded with other refreshing, electrolyte-packed ingredients.
-At least we tell ourselves that, repeatedly, while cooling down this blistering hot summer with offerings from our favorite downtown bars—among them, Death & Company, the 13-year-old brainchild of founder David Kaplan, which reopened on July 29 after a two-week renovation.
+At least we tell ourselves that, repeatedly, while cooling down this blistering hot summer with offerings from our favorite downtown bars—among them, Death & Company, the 14-year-old brainchild of founder David Kaplan.

 Fresh off winning Tales of the Cocktail Foundation’s Best New Cocktail or Bartending Book Award for Cocktail Codex: Fundamentals, Formulas, Evolutions, Kaplan spoke with GrandLife about his favorite NYC spots to imbibe and chill out, and shared a couple of Death & Co. recipes to try at home.
 Don’t forget the coasters!